 And the smoothing steps can be similarly carried out.

-Using the person-month format data, we can calculate Horvitz-Thompson estimators using getDirect for a single survey or getDirectList for multiple surveys.
+for multiple surveys.
 The discrete hazards in each time interval are estimated using a logistic regression model, with weighting to account for the survey design.
 The direct estimates are then calculated using the discrete hazards.
 In order to correctly account for survey design, We need to specify the stratification and cluster variables.
-In the Kenya DHS example, a two-stage stratified cluster sampling design was used, where strata are specified in the strata column, and clusters are specified by the cluster ID (clusterid) and household ID (id).
+In the Kenya DHS example, a two-stage stratified cluster sampling design was used, where strata are specified in the strata

 direct0 <- getDirect(births = dat, years = years, regionVar = "region", timeVar = "time",